MultiSafepay/docs/content/point-of-sale/event-notifications.md

 - SmartPOS terminal must be [activated in your MultiSafepay account](/docs/getting-started-guide/).
 - Payments must be initiated via [cloud <<glossary:POS>> payment](/docs/solutions).

+In other scenarios, you can make use of our [webhook ](https://docs.multisafepay.com/docs/webhook)notifications.

 # 1. Initiate payments